 There is no pre-market approval of either the composition or labeling of any food in Australia.
 Imported food must comply with all aspects of the Food Standards Code at the point of entry into Australia.
-DAWR performs random inspections on any food imported.
+The Department of Agriculture performs random inspections on any food imported.
 High-risk foods can be targeted for inspection at a higher frequency.